You just clicked a link to go to another website. If you continue, you may go to a site run by someone else.

 With this option, the neck surgeon replaces the deteriorated disc with an artificial disc instead of a spacer and does not fuse the vertebrae.
 Cervical disc replacement may relieve symptoms while allowing you to maintain your range of motion.

 With either cervical fusion or cervical disc replacement, incisions are made in the front of the neck.
-This area of the neck heals usually heals very well.
+This area of the neck usually heals very well.

 Your doctor will take into account your overall health in evaluating the potential benefits, risks, and complications of neck surgery.
 Learn about your cervical surgery options so you can consider them thoughtfully.
 In addition: